Abstract

 In reflecting on implementing and managing collaborative work, one participant summed

-respondent reported among their collaborators that “we all agreed that we’d like to
+reported among their collaborators that “we all agreed that we’d

 Ultimately, the HWW Global Midwest activity seems to have whetted participant